 The backs of the satellites have an input for the cable that connects them to the sub.
 You can also wall-mount them using the proprietary holes and the included wall-mount brackets.

-The Vizio V Series 5.1 Soundbar has a decent build quality.
-The bar and the satellites are mostly matte-textured plastic, which feels solid and durable.
-The subwoofer is melamine.
-However, the fabric covering the front and sides of the bar and satellites seems like it could rip or get dirty easily.
+This setup has a decent build quality.
+The bar and the satellites are mostly matte-textured plastic, while the subwoofer is made of melamine.
+Overall, the materials feel solid and durable.
+However, the fabric covering the front and sides of the bar and satellites seems like it could rip or get dirty easily, so you should take caution when handling them.

-The Vizio V Series 5.1 Soundbar has a great stereo dynamics performance.
-The bar gets loud without a lot of compression at max volume, so you can crank up the volume to fill large spaces and crowded parties.
+The bar gets loud without a lot of compression at max volume, so you can crank up the volume to fill large spaces and crowded parties without distorting your audio.

-The Vizio V Series 5.1 Soundbar has a decent stereo THD performance.
-At normal listening volumes, the THD falls mostly within good limits, so audio reproduction is largely clean and pure.
+This soundbar has a decent stereo THD performance.
+At normal listening volumes, distortion falls mostly within good limits, so audio reproduction is largely clean and pure.
 There's a small jump in distortion at max volume, especially in the bass range.
-However, this may not be noticeable for most listeners with real-life content.
+However, distortion is really hard to hear with real-life content, so you're unlikely to have an issue unless you're a really astute audiophile.

 The Vizio V Series 5.1 Soundbar has a fair surrounds performance.
 It comes with two discrete satellite speakers, so surround objects like voices are clearly and accurately represented in the sound image.
 Audio seems like it's coming from all around you, rather than just from speakers placed in front of you.
 That said, the frequency response is quite bass-heavy, so your audio content may be boomy or muddy.
 If you want a soundbar with a better surrounds performance, check out the Vizio M Series M51ax-J6.

 The Vizio V Series 5.1 Soundbar has a decent selection of sound enhancement features.
-You can customize its sound to your liking using the bass and treble adjustments as well as its EQ presets: 'Direct', 'Game', 'Movie', and 'Music'.
+Unlike more premium setups on the market, it doesn't have a room correction tool, so it sounds a bit different depending on the acoustics of your space.
+That said, you can make up for it a bit with its bass and treble adjustments.
+There are also some EQ presets to customize its sound: 'Direct', 'Game', 'Movie', and 'Music'.
 You can also set its 'Surround' feature to 'On', 'Off', 'Front', and 'Dual' for a more immersive sound.
-However, it doesn't come with a room correction feature, so it may sound a bit different depending on the room you're listening in.

 The Vizio V Series 5.1 Soundbar comes with some physical inputs.
 There's an AUX port, which is handy if you want to wire older devices to the bar to playback audio.
 However, it lacks a Full HDMI In port, so you can't use it as a hub between different devices.
 We don't consider it to have a true HDMI Out port since it lacks a Full HDMI In, and you can't plug in two HDMI devices at the same time.